saltyorg/docs/docs/reference/guides/plexguide.md

 These notes do not represent everything you need to do to migrate; the two systems are very different and there is no automation around migration.

+You will need to understand what you are doing and why.